Producer responsibility for packaging

 Your responsibility as a producer

-While producers currently have a responsibility to contribute to the national targets, the new packaging ordinance clarifies that the only packaging producers may use must be reusable or recyclable.
+While producers have a responsibility to contribute to the national targets, the packaging ordinance clarifies that the only packaging producers may use must be reusable or recyclable.
 The ordinance also prescribes that as of January 1st, 2024, producers must contract or provide an approved Producer Responsibility Organisation (PRO), for example Näringslivets Producentansvar, to manage their packaging.

 - Contribute to the national targets for material recycling rates and packaging waste by ensuring that the packaging you put on the market is collected and recycled.